Silvia Gruner: La mitad del Camino/The Middle of the Road, 1994

 Gruner wanted to create art directly on a part of the border fence that ran between the Colonia Libertad in Tijuana and San Diego.
-In this art instillation she installed more than 100 small figures of the Aztec goddess, Tlazoltéotl.
+In this art installation she installed more than 100 small figures of the Aztec goddess, Tlazoltéotl.
 The goddess is seen as a symbol of fertility and motherhood, hence why Gruner crafted the goddess in a position of giving birth.
 It is left up to interpretation as to what Tlazoltéotl, is supposed to signify here at the border as some believe it signifies rebirth and it meant to be comforting to illegal immigrants and a symbol of reassurance that those migrating will not forget their roots and culture.
 However, others believe that since Tlazoltéotl is stuck on the border in the middle of childbirth, it can also raise a feeling of uncertainty during this significant transitional period where you are between the know and unknown.